London Landmarks supporter stories

 Lucy Attree (wish child)

 Lucy, 14, was living with Hodgkin's Lymphoma and undergoing intense cancer treatment.
-Her wish was to meet and train with the GB hockey team however, as they were training hard for the 2016 Rio Olympics at the time, this element of her wish had to be put on hold.
-Lucy was therefore offered a wish enhancement – to perform in Pantomime!
+Her wish was to meet and train with the GB hockey team.
+However, as they were training hard for the 2016 Rio Olympics at the time, this element of her wish had to be put on hold.
+Lucy was therefore offered a wish enhancement – to perform in a pantomime as part of a television campaign for Make-A-Wish!

 Treading the boards